hanatos/vkdt/src/pipe/modules/filmsim/readme.md

 # filmsim: artic's sophisticated spectral analog film simulation

-this is based on [agx emulsion](https://github.com/andreavolpato/agx-emulsion). for a nice introduction see [this post](https://discuss.pixls.us/t/spectral-film-simulations-from-scratch/48209/1).
+this is an implementation of Andrea Volpato's [spektrafilm](https://github.com/andreavolpato/spektrafilm/). for a nice introduction see [this post](https://discuss.pixls.us/t/spectral-film-simulations-from-scratch/48209/1).

 this module is best activated by applying the `filmsim.pst` preset. this will